nicolas-navarro-guerrero/nicolas-navarro-guerrero.github.com/_posts/2019-12-09-chair-ieee-ras-summer-school-dl-robot-vision.md

 author: Nicolás Navarro-Guerrero
 ---

-I will serve as Publicity Chair of the <a href="http://robotvision2019.amtc.cl/" target="_blank">IEEE RAS International Summer School on Deep Learning for Robot Vision</a> to be held in Santiago & Rancagua, Chile between the 9<sup>th</sup> and 13<sup>th</sup> of December 2019.
+I will serve as Publicity Chair of the <a href="http://robotvision2019.amtc.cl/" target="_blank">IEEE RAS International Summer School on Deep Learning for Robot Vision</a> held in Santiago & Rancagua, Chile between the 9<sup>th</sup> and 13<sup>th</sup> of December 2019.

 <!--more-->